thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 foundational project, installation processes ('skm'), bug fixes and solutions to ongoing system level problems.

-This team has a goal of taking last trimesters exisitng research and extending on that to succeed in delivering an installation process that is effectively 'one-click' and compatible across all operating systems.
+This team has a goal of taking last trimesters existing research and extending on that to succeed in delivering an installation process that is effectively 'one-click' and compatible across all operating systems.

-The team also has the objective to research and document the possibilty (or lack thereof) a browser based implementation, and should one exist, design and document an approach to take to make this feasable.
+The team also has the objective to research and document the possibility (or lack thereof) a browser based implementation, and should one exist, design and document an approach to take to make this feasible.

 ### Aims for Trimester